^

 • Organic brain damage.

-Many experts argue that the roots of anankastic disorder go back to childhood.
-Parents instill in the child an increased sense of responsibility, which is why, in adulthood, a person is afraid to show his emotions and desires.
-[5]
+Many experts claim that the roots of anankastic disorder go back to childhood.
+Parents instill in their children an increased sense of responsibility, which is why in adulthood a person is afraid to express their emotions and desires. [ 5 ]

 This condition is not a disease, but its symptoms are difficult to control.
-Anankast suffers from frequent breakdowns, which he cannot cope with on his own and requires qualified medical care.
-[6]
+Anancaste suffers from frequent breakdowns, which he cannot cope with on his own and requires qualified medical assistance. [ 6 ]

 Risk factors

 In 7% of cases, anankastic disorder is associated with hereditary factors.
-Also, birth and craniocerebral injuries play an important role in its development.
+Birth and craniocerebral trauma also play a major role in its development.

-The main risk factors for persistent personality development disorder include:
+The main risk factors for persistent deviations in personality development include:

 • Increased psycho-emotional stress.